hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ```

 ### Show a specific MIB
-For example, When displaying MIB256 (ont-g).
+For example, to display MIB 256 (Ont-g):

 ```
 #ONT/system/mib>show 256